kopcho/lattice-theoretical-analysis/README.md

 The trajectory of decentralized distributed systems has historically been constrained by a fundamental architectural bottleneck: the monolithic coupling of transaction processing (consensus) with data storage (state).
 Early distributed ledger technologies (DLT) operated on the premise that for a network to be truly trustless, every participant must validate, store, and order every piece of data.

 While effective for simple financial transactions, this model imposes severe limitations on scalability.
-It manifests as "state bloat"—a condition where the computational and storage costs of maintaining the ledger grow exponentially with usage.
+It manifests as "state bloat"—a condition where the computational and storage costs of maintaining the ledger grow exponentially with usage, rendering the system prohibitively expensive for data-intensive applications such as media streaming, complex gaming environments, or enterprise-grade document management.

 This research report presents a comprehensive technical analysis of the **Convex Data Lattice** and its primary application layer, the **Data Lattice File System (DLFS)**.
 Based on the architectural specifications defined in the Convex Architecture Documents (CADs)—specifically CAD024 (Data Lattice) and CAD028 (DLFS)—this analysis explores a paradigm shift in decentralized topology: the decoupling of Global State from Content-Addressable Storage.